open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 # 7 Migrating from 3.x

 There are significant API changes since 3.x.
-- Client SDKs are focus on WebRTC connections.
-Please refer to REST API guide for other conference features, e.g. external input/output, recording.
+- Client SDKs focuses on WebRTC connections.
+Please refer to REST API guide for other conference features, e.g. external input/output and recording.
 - Publication was introduced for both conference and P2P mode.
-You'll get a publication when publish successfully.
+You'll get a publication after publishing a stream successfully.
 - Subscription was introduced for conference mode.
-You'll get a subscription when subscribe a stream successfully.
+You'll get a subscription after subscribing a stream successfully.
 P2P mode does not have subscription at this time since remote stream will be added to PeerConnection automatically.
 - Callbacks were changed to promises.

 **Note:** \* Other names and brands may be claimed as the property of others.